 Guide

 Risk-based vulnerability management is what happens when you stop letting CVSS scores tell you what to patch first.
 The practice ranks vulnerabilities by exploit likelihood, system exposure, asset value, and financial impact — producing a remediation queue your engineering team can actually drain in priority order.
-Here's how it works, with a worked example showing where CVSS-only prioritization breaks down.
+This guide — written from 15 years of running vulnerability management at Silicon Valley Bank and across PE/VC portfolio companies — walks through how RBVM works, with a worked example showing where CVSS-only prioritization breaks down and how to implement it without stalling at month three.

 What risk-based vulnerability management does